 my second year?

-No, all Ph.D. students must be in their second year of Ph.D. study to apply.
+No, all Ph.D. students must be in their second year (or later) of Ph.D. study to apply.

 Completing the SPARC proposal package